 - The televangelist, whose demands for money over various TV and radio programs can be heard in the background of many scenes.

 - Scary Black Man: Lite, who carries around a gun and isn't afraid to use it if people try to shoot him while he's taking their car.
-It's loaded with blanks.
+It's loaded with blanks, which gets the job done just as well as if he'd used regular bullets.

 - Shout-Out: A couple to William S. Burroughs.